2019 Commencement Speakers - Kenya Z. Hyman and Daniel S. Smith

 - A confirmation reply will be sent to you once your complete application has been received.

-- Be available for final rehearsal on Friday, April 27 or Monday, April 30, 2018 (exact time to be determined).
+- Be available for final rehearsal on Monday, May 17 or Tuesday, May18, 2021 (exact time to be determined).

 Commencement Speech Guidelines

 The following are suggested guidelines for the Wagner College Student Commencement speech.
 While not all follow these guidelines, most do.

 - Speeches open with greetings to the President, Board of Trustees, administration, faculty, alumni, and the fellow members of the Class of 2021, with special thanks to parents, friends and loved ones who made it all possible.